 Happy gift-giving!

 This Fall, I will once again be teaching the 15-week entrepreneurship class for the Women’s Enterprise Development Center (WEDC) in Westchester County, New York.
 As an instructor, I attend many training meetings to get ready for the upcoming semester, and a recent one focused on financing.
 Lending officers from TD Bank revealed their strategies for securing a business loan.
 I thought I’d share what I learned, since the tips are helpful for anyone contemplating a loan—whether now or in the future.
 Keep in mind, however, that it is still very difficult for start-ups to get loans.
-Banks want to know that you’re established, with proven ability to earn revenue and pay back debts.
+Banks want to know that you’re established, with proven ability to earn revenue and pay back debts and avoiding collection agencies.
 But if you’ve been in business at least 2 years, and can document your growth potential, you will have a better chance at getting financing.

 Here’s what banks will expect from you.